The War Game

 Story & Plot Summary: The War Game

-Quick Plot Summary: The War Game is a War, TV Movie film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1966, The War Game is a War, TV Movie film directed by Peter Watkins.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Michael Aspel.

 Ending Explained: The War Game